sasjs/sasjs.io/docs/windows.md

 GIT
 ---------------------

-A portable version of GIT can be installed directly from github here: [https://github.com/git-for-windows/git/releases](https://github.com/git-for-windows/git/releases).
+The full version of git can be downloaded [here](https://git-scm.com/downloads) or use the portable version [here](https://github.com/git-for-windows/git/releases) with the following instructions:

-Download the portable `.exe` file from the releases page and unzip it to a location in your filesystem.
+Download the portable `.exe` file from the [releases](https://github.com/git-for-windows/git/releases) page and unzip it to a location in your filesystem.

 Inside the unzipped folder will be a folder called `cmd`.
 This contains the `git.exe` file.
 There is also a `usr/bin` folder - which contains `ssh-keygen.exe`.